-It’s that time of year again when the kids are Back-To-School and the germs begin to spread.
+It’s that time for the common cold as the kids are Back-To-School and the germs begin to spread.
 My biggest concern this time of year is when or will I get sick.
 Moms don’t have time for this stuff.
 But who wants to go on one more anti-biotic or take a bunch of medicine that makes you sometimes feel worse or doesn’t even work.

 I’m no doctor, but I did look up some different ways you can help fight the common cold.
 Sometimes they’ve worked for me and sometimes I’ve missed the window.
 Since I’m on my first cold of the season, I thought I would share the scoop.